JuliaLang/julia/doc/manual/strings.rst

       println("blank or comment")
     end

-If a regular expression does match, the value returned by ``match`` is a ``RegexMatch`` object.
+If a regular expression does match, the value returned by :func:`match` is a :obj:`RegexMatch` object.
 These objects record how the expression matches, including the substring that the pattern matches and any captured substrings, if there are any.
 This example only captures the portion of the substring that matches, but perhaps we want to capture any non-blank